 How many titles has Del Potro won?

-Juan Martin del Potro currently, as of March 22, 2021, owns 22 titles to his name.
-18 of his titles have come on hard courts, and four have come on the clay.
+Juan Martin del Potro owns 22 titles.
+Of those, 18 have come on hard courts, and four have come on the clay.

 What other history has Del Potro made?